ably/sdk-api-reference/descriptions.md

 ## class PushAdmin

-The `PushAdmin` object enables the management of device registrations and push notification subscriptions, as well as enabling publishing of push notifications to devices.
+Enables the management of device registrations and push notification subscriptions Also enables the publishing of push notifications to devices.

 | Method / Property | Parameter | Returns | Spec | Description |
 |---|---|---|---|---|